Daniel J. Frey

 Wealth intended to give relief from despair is diverted to build a wall to stop the future at our border.

-The same hate marches in the street of the big city and also through the living room of the country house.
+The same hate marches in the streets of the big city and also through the living room of the country house.

 The sexual abuse of women and children is a protected lifestyle of the rich.